thaismarques624/wie_gerador_certificado/README.md

-#  Automatização de Certificados - WIE
+#  Automation of Certificates - WIE

-**Versão 01**
+**Version 01**

-Criado em Python, para automatizar a construção de certificados para os eventos do WIE - UFPB, atualmente em construção do front-end e disparo automatico via email.
+Created in Python, to automate the construction of certificates for the WIE - UFPB events, currently building the front-end and automatic triggering via email.